Backup158/StartupProcess/README.md

 **Wallpaper**

-Wallpaper type: Wallpaper Engine for Kde
+Wallpaper type: Wallpaper Engine for KDE

-HELL YEAH
+~~HELL YEAH~~

 Select the `Steam` folder (not `steamapps/common`) and install Wallpaper Engine through Steam.
-Refresh and it'll show up.
-LET'S. FUCKING.
-GO.
+Refresh and it'll show up. ~~LET'S. FUCKING.
+GO.~~

-Scale and Crop may have issues with centering on the right point but I DON'T CARE.
+Scale and Crop may have issues with centering on the right point ~~but I DON'T CARE~~.

 Randomize Timer: On

 Set to every 30 minutes

+However, some wallpapers can lead to a [blackscreen bug](https://github.com/ublue-os/bazzite/issues/2686).
+Too lazy to diagnose so I just kept it off.

 ## Widgets (On Panel)
 **Digital Clock**